Success! this Exam Successfully Added.

 English Language paper has to be attempted in English only.

-IBPS Clerk Exam Pattern for Prelims
+IBPS Clerk Prelims Exam Pattern

 Name of the Test Number of Questions Maximum Marks Duration for each exam